Lifecycle-Science/re2-docs/docs-source/src/pages/about.md

 # About

-RE2 is a product of LifecycleScience.com.
+RE2 is a product of Lifecycle Science, LLC.